andy-9/learning/AWS/developer_associate.md

 * The health check is done on a port and a route (/health is common)
 ![img.png](images/health_checks.png)
 * If the response is not 200 (OK), then the instance is unhealthy
+* When you enable ELB Health Checks, your ELB won't send traffic to unhealthy (crashed) EC2 instances.

 #### Types of load balancer on AWS
 * AWS has 4 kinds of managed Load Balancers